MELDProject/meld_graph/docs/install_singularity.md

 ## Prerequisites

 ### Install Singularity
 You will need to have Singularity installed.
-Most of the HPC will already have Singularity installed.
-You can check if singularity is installed on your computer by running:
+Most of the HPC will already have Singularity installed or Apptainer.
+You can check if Singularity/Apptainer is installed on your computer by running:
 ```bash
 singularity --version
 ```
-If this command displays the singularity or apptainer version then it is already installed.
+If this command displays the singularity or apptainer version already installed.
 If not, please follow the [guidelines](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) to install singularity on your machine.

 ## Freesurfer licence
 You will need to download a Freesurfer license.txt to enable Freesurfer/Fastsurfer to perform the segmentation.
 Please follow the [guidelines](https://surfer.nmr.mgh.harvard.edu/fswiki/License) to download the file and keep a record of the path where you saved it.

 ## Configuration
-In order to run the singularity image, you'll need to  Build the singularity image from the meld_graph docker image.
+In order to run the singularity image, you'll need to build the singularity image from the meld_graph docker image.
 This will create a singularity image called meld_graph.sif where you ran the command.

 Make sure you have 20GB of storage space available for the docker